TezDevContainers/smartpy-dc/README.md

 We recommend the **Remote Option** if:

-- you want to start learning SmartPy *right now*
+- you want to start learning SmartPy *right now* and save 10-20 minutes
-- you want to save 20 minutes
 - you don't want to use version control (add, commit, push etc) during tutorials
-- you don't care about saving your work for future reference
-- you don't care if your work is automatically deleted if inactive for 30 days
+- you don't mind if your work is automatically deleted if inactive for 30 days
 - you don't want to install prerequisites on your machine (i.e docker, vscode)

 We recommend the **Local Option** if: